pegi3s/dockerfiles/tcoffee/11.00.8/README.md

 # (Please note that the original software licenses still apply)

-This image facilitates the usage of [`T-Coffee`](http://www.tcoffee.org/Projects/tcoffee/index.html), a multiple sequence alignment package.
-T-Coffee is used to align sequences or to combine the output of alignment methods (Clustal, Mafft, Probcons, Muscle, etc.) into one unique alignment (M-coffee).
+This image facilitates the usage of [T-Coffee](http://www.tcoffee.org/Projects/tcoffee/index.html), a multiple sequence alignment package. `T-Coffee` is used to align sequences or to combine the output of alignment methods (`Clustal`, `Mafft`, `Probcons`, `Muscle`, etc.) into one unique alignment (`M-Coffee`).
 Please note that these alignment methods are not included in this image.
-T-Coffee can align Protein, DNA and RNA sequences.
-It is also able to combine sequence information with protein structural information (Expresso), profile information (PSI-Coffee) or RNA secondary structures (R-Coffee).
+`T-Coffee` can align Protein, DNA and RNA sequences.
+It is also able to combine sequence information with protein structural information (`Expresso`), profile information (`PSI-Coffee`) or RNA secondary structures (`R-Coffee`).

 # Using T-Coffee image in Linux